BLOG

 We are writing to you on behalf of the Federation of Exchange Same as intermediary, facilitator, or Qualified Intermediary.
 The party who facilitates a tax-deferred exchange by acquiring and selling property in an exchange to aid the taxpayer in complying with Section 1031 and all applicable rules.
 Accommodator s (“FEA”), the trade association for IRC §1031 exchange facilitators, to voice our opposition to AB 2640 and to specifically request that you drop Sec.
 3 which would add new section 18036.7 to the Revenue and Taxation Code (“RTC”) and Sec.
 15, which would amend RTC Section 24941.
 The Equipment Leasing & Finance Association (“ELFA”), the National Association of Equipment Leasing Brokers (“NAELB”), the Associated Equipment Distributors (“AED”), and National Equipment Finance Association (“NEFA”) join this request as representatives of financial services companies, manufacturers and brokers in the $600 billion equipment finance sector.
 With many of the largest financial services companies and manufacturers, regional and community banks and finance companies, ELFA, NAELB, AED and NEFA lend support to the FEA in stressing that Sections 3 and 15 of the bill would deny existing tax incentives for like-kind exchanges which currently promote upgrades and replacement of machinery, equipment, railcars, aircraft and vehicles as well as real estate transactions.

 Federal tax law under IRC §1031 permits a taxpayer to exchange business-use or investment assets for other like-kind business use or investment assets without recognizing taxable gain on the sale of the old assets.
 The taxes which would have otherwise been due from the sale are thus deferred.
 Most §1031 exchanges involve separate buyers and sellers.
-Under these circumstances, tax rules require the use of an exchange facilitator (called a Qualified Intermediary or The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange Accommodation Titleholder).
+Under these circumstances, tax rules require the use of an exchange facilitator (called a Qualified Intermediary or Also referred to as an "EAT", is typically a special purpose, limited-liability company that is used to own the legal title to property that is being parked as part of a reverse exchange.
+An exchange accommodation titleholder may not be a disqualified person.
+Exchange Accommodation Titleholder ).
 The exchange facilitator holds the sale proceeds (“exchange funds”) for the benefit of the taxpayer during the exchange, disbursing funds for purchase of replacement property, and returning any unused funds to the taxpayer at the end of the exchange.
 Taxpayers recognize gain and pay tax on any unused funds.

 The FEA, whose members range from privately owned small businesses to affiliates of publicly traded title insurance companies and banks, actively worked with Senator Machado in 2008 to pass SB1007 which added Division 20.5, Sec.
 51000 et seq to the Financial Code, to regulate exchange facilitators.
 This recent legislative activity indicates a belief on the part of the California legislature that IRC §1031 provides a valuable benefit to the California economy, and that exchange facilitators provide a necessary and valuable service to California taxpayers.